 Most adults are not concerned with being able to twist like a pretzel, however, they do want to be able to maneuver through daily life without a lot of pain.
 One of the main things accomplished in most chiropractic visits is that the chiropractor will look for misalignments in the spine and seek to correct them with a combination of chiropractic adjustments and exercises.

 When the spine is misaligned it can affect many different areas of the body including flexibility.
-Someone who is not flexible will have a limited range of motion (ROM) and treatments are designed to improve this, and restore natural posture.
+Someone who is not flexible will have a limited range of motion (ROM) and physical therapy is designed to improve this, and restore natural posture.

 But being flexible is about more than moving better.
 When the body is stiff, even simple movement results in pain because it is blocked by the misalignment.
 When this is corrected, blood flow improves and the process of improving flexibility becomes less taxing